 UW-Eau Claire's engineering curriculum is designed to meet the individual needs of students.
 Innovative learning experiences, a focus on design and access to state-of-the-art facilities will allow you to step into the world of engineering and immediately make an impact.

-Classes for materials science and engineering degree majors might include:
+Classes for materials science and engineering majors may include:

 - Engineering statistics